-At June 30, 2017, incurred but not reported claims liability for general, civil and auto liability insurance is based upon standard actuarial techniques, which take into account financial data, loss experience of other self-insurance programs and the insurance industry, the development of known claims, estimates of the cost of reported claims, incurred but not reported claims, and allocated loss adjustment expenses.
+At June 30, 2020, incurred but not reported claims liability for general, civil and auto liability insurance is based upon standard actuarial techniques, which take into account financial data, loss experience of other self-insurance programs and the insurance industry, the development of known claims, estimates of the cost of reported claims, incurred but not reported claims, and allocated loss adjustment expenses.
 The incurred but not reported claims liability for property casualty insurance is based upon the estimated cost to replace damaged property.
 The liability for estimated losses from reported and unreported claims in excess of the amounts paid for the workers' compensation policies is determined using standard actuarial techniques, which take into account claims history and loss development factors for similar entities.
 Incurred but not reported claims liabilities are included in the reserve for losses.

-The State is contingently liable for the cost of post retirement heart and lung disease benefits payable under the Nevada Occupational Disease Act.
-Any fireman or police officer that satisfies the two-year employment period requirement under this act is eligible for coverage under Workers' Compensation for heart and lung disease.
-A range of estimated losses from \$5,179,500 to \$18,514,000 for heart disease and \$6,042,730 for lung disease have been determined using standard actuarial techniques.
+The State is contingently liable for the cost of post retirement heart, lung and cancer disease benefits payable under the Nevada Occupational Disease Act.
+Any fireman or police officer that satisfies the two-year employment period under this act is eligible for coverage under Workers' Compensation for heart and lung disease.
+Any fireman that satisfies the five-year employment period under this act is eligible for coverage under Workers' Compensation for cancer disease.
+A range of estimated losses from \$6,422,800 to \$22,860,000 for heart disease, \$7,676,230 for lung disease and \$7,108,000 for cancer disease have been determined using standard actuarial techniques.
 Due to the high degree of uncertainty surrounding this coverage, no accrual for these losses is reflected in the financial statements.